jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

     and Darwinism of the gaps — to adapt one of its own pejorative tags. (p.
 127)

-For the most part, in spite of Nagel's considerable reputation, the book seemed to have been received with mediocre reviews.
-The part that caused the most objection was its argument against evolution itself as a complete explanation of the current world.
+Upon release of the book a few years ago, it was received with mediocre reviews, in spite of Nagel's considerable reputation, .
+The part that caused the most objection was his argument against evolution itself as a complete explanation of the current world.
 Nagel claims we still don't know enough about the mechanics of how life actually started or evolved from simple prototypical life into complex forms, or why evolution would have produced sentience and consciousness, and there is no reason to believe that science will be able to answer these questions with the tools they have today.
-Strongly materialist philosophers and the "New Atheists" rejected this argument _in toto_;
+Strongly materialist philosophers and the "New Atheists" rejected this argument _en toto_;
 having read some of the reviews, one gets the idea that they did not so much read the book as skim the first third of the book for quotations that they could take offense to.
 They seemed particularly incensed that Nagel had some sympathy for the Intelligent Design community, in spite of his having serious disagreements with them.
-For many philosophers, this is consorting with the enemy, the friends of dread Religion.
+For many philosophers, this is consorting with the enemy, the pseudointellectual brownshirts of dread Religion.
 But even more fair-minded observers indicated that his proofs were quite weak; in particular, his assertion that we don't know the mechanics of how life evolved from non-life seems to ignore the last twenty-odd years of research in the field.

 I very liked this book, though not his arguments against evolution, which I also found unpersuasive.
-This was only part of the book.
-I felt this was hardly the main thrust of the argument, even though some may claim that without proving this point, entire argument falls apart.
-But I appreciated something he attempted far more
+This was particularly problematic given some of his later claims reseted on this assertion.
+However, I appreciated something he attempted that I felt was far more
-consequential: an attempt to restore meaningful discussions around concepts that still deserve addressing; concepts that in spite of their intrinsic importance have been swept aside as untestable, unverifiable, ill-posed or meaningless.
+consequential: an attempt to restore meaningful discussions around concepts that still deserve addressing, concepts that in spite of their intrinsic importance have been swept aside as untestable, unverifiable, ill-posed or meaningless.

 -------------------------------

+What are some of these important concepts?
+I alluded to them earlier.
 Supposing you are a reflective person.
 Being such a person, you might think reflective thoughts.
 "What is my purpose in life?"
 "What am I doing here?"
 "How do I know what is good, is good?"
 "What does it mean to be a good persion?"
 "Do my ethical choices matter?"
 You may even ask this of your friends.
 Depending on your friends, they may tell you to just put down the bong and stop asking dumb questions.
-But for the most part, this has been the stuff of philosophy.
+But historically, this has been the stuff of philosophy.

 Unfortunately, the response from the most popular philosophy writers and/or scientists posing as philisophy writers will also be "You heard